Forensic Science Division

 The Washoe County Sheriff's Office Forensic Science Division provides forensic services to local, state, and federal law enforcement agencies in 13 of the 17 Nevada counties encompassing over 80 agencies.
 The Division is a full-service forensic laboratory staffed by more than 40 individuals in sworn and civilian capacities.
 The staff members receive continuing education through training programs, seminars and conferences.
 The Division is funded by monies from Washoe County, the user agencies, and grants.
 The Breath Alcohol program is supported by contract with the State of Nevada.

-The Division provides investigative support with a full service crime scene unit within in the Forensic Investigation Section (FIS).
-The scientific disciplines range from DNA, Toxicology, Controlled Substances, and Firearms.
-The Breath Alcohol Section provides support for the Breath Alcohol instruments across northern and central Nevada.
+The Division provides investigative support in a range of scientific disciplines.
+The disciplines with the Division are Biology, Breath Alcohol, Controlled Substances, Firearms and Toolmarks, Forensic Investigation, Latent Print Processing and Comparison, and Toxicology.
 The Evidence Section houses all of Washoe County evidence as well as evidence submitted to the Forensic Science Division from our user agencies.

 The Forensic Science Division (FSD) is accredited by the ANSI National Accreditation Board (ANAB), an independent organization that establishes operating standards and monitors compliance with their standards and ISO/IEC 17025.
 The Washoe County Laboratory was established in the mid 1970s and has been accredited since 1994.Objectives for Customer Service